 Celery Sticks and a Better Peanut Butter

 Craving peanut butter?
 We understand.
 But unfortunately, regular peanut butter is very calorie dense and therefore fattening.
 Just 2 level tablespoons tally up nearly 200 calories.

-But there is a peanut powder that has rich, nutty peanut butter flavor for just 70 calories per 3-tablespoon serving.
+But can purchase a peanut powder that has rich, nutty peanut butter flavor for just 70 calories per 3-tablespoon serving.
 And no added sugar or salt.
-It’s Jif Peanut Powder.
 It’s simply roasted peanuts that have been defatted.